Reducing the U.S. abortion rate by

 However, this reduction appears to be caused primarily by other factors -- most notably

-fear of sexually transmitted diseases (STDs), increased use of contraception, and adopting less risky alternatives to
+fear of sexually transmitted infections (STIs), increased use of contraception, and adopting less risky alternatives to

 sexual intercourse.
 Meanwhile, the pro-choice movement has continued to try to make abortions available to all women.